Singapore

 The tax deduction for medical expenses is limited to 2% of total payroll if the employer implements certain portable medical insurance or benefit schemes.
 Otherwise, the amount deductible will be limited to 1% of total payroll.
 Where the company is exempt or taxed at a reduced rate, the excess expenses will be taxed at the prevailing corporate rate.

 A tax deduction for employee share-based remuneration (stock awards or stock option schemes) is allowed only if treasury shares in the company or its holding company are purchased to fulfil such obligations.
 A company may also claim a tax deduction when the share-based remuneration scheme is administered by a special purpose vehicle (SPV).
+From the year of assessment 2026, the company will be allowed to deduct payments to its holding company or the SPV where new shares of the holding company are issued to fulfil employee share-based remuneration obligations.
 The deduction is restricted generally to the lowest of the actual outlay incurred by the company, its holding company, or the SPV.

 Net operating losses